-You still need to apply for a tax disc and display the ‘nil value disc’ on your vehicle, even if you don’t need to pay vehicle tax.
+You still need to apply for vehicle tax even if you don’t need to pay vehicle tax.

 Vehicles used by a disabled person

-You can claim disability exemption when you get your vehicle tax disc.
+You can claim disability exemption when you apply for vehicle tax.
 Find out if you’re eligible and how to claim.

 Disabled passenger vehicles